 Phone: (571) 934-7408

 Bill Kaplan is the founder of Working KnowledgeCSP LLC, an SDVOSB and independent consulting company with a practice in knowledge management, acquisition management, and organization performance serving clients in both the public and private sector.
 Through October 2009, Kaplan was the Chief Knowledge Officer, KM Practice Manager, and Corporate Ethics Officer for Acquisition Solutions, Inc. (now ASI Government).
 Prior to this, he served as the Deputy Knowledge Management Practice manager and a senior consultant for SAIC.
 Prior to his responsibilities at SAIC, he completed a distinguished career in contracting and program management in the U.S. Air Force and the Department of Defense, retiring in the rank of Colonel.
 During his military career, he earned numerous personal and unit awards and service medals, including the Defense Superior Service Medal and the Legion of Merit Medal.

 Rodney F. Matsushima, Fellow—Director

 Rodney Matsushima is currently the Executive Vice President at Suntiva, LLC.
 He has been in the government acquisition and assistance business for more than 40 years.
 He is an adjunct professor in the International Defense Acquisition Resource Management Program of the Naval Postgraduate School in Monterey, California, and works with the U.S. Agency for International Development creating and delivering customized Acquisition and Assistance Courses to their 80 Worldwide Missions and Headquarters staff.
-During his 20 years of active duty as a Naval Supply Corps officer, Matsushima held various senior management positions in the Acquisition and Contract Management field.
+During his 20 years of active duty as a Naval Supply Corps Officer, Matsushima held various senior management positions in the Acquisition and Contract Management field.
 An active member of NCMA, he previously served on the Executive Advisory Council, President of the Beach Cities Chapter and Director of the Monterey Peninsula Chapter.
 He is currently a member of NCMA's Washington DC Chapter.
 He received his BS in Biology from Purdue University and his MS in Acquisition and Contract Management from the Naval Postgraduate School, Monterey, CA.